stazman/mern-pern-project-readme-template-and-gitignore/README.md

 ## Acknowledgments

- - *Hat tip to anyone whose code was used*
+ - *Citing someone else's code or resources used in the project*
  - *Inspiration*
  - *etc*